 Developed under contract through the Defense Advanced Research Projects Agency’s (DARPA) ICARUS program, Ghost is a small, robotic cargo glider that will allow precision supply drops for those in the field.
 Currently, supply to small military or civilian teams in difficult-to-access territory requires large, parachute-based systems that must be carried out or otherwise disposed of, for operational security and environmental concerns.
 It can be challenging to get a parachute-based system to deliver cargo precisely in an area surrounded by trees or buildings.
 The Ghost air vehicle uses a novel air vehicle design and flight control methodology to eliminate these challenges.

-Swarms of Disposable Drones Will Make Critical Deliveries and Then Vanish
+Other lab’s Swarms of Disposable Drones Will Make Critical Deliveries and Then Vanish

 As recipients of an ICARUS seedling effort, Otherlab has developed heavy-duty cardboard gliders which can deliver supplies and then disappear in a span of days.
 These gliders, while capable of re-use, are designed to be expendable and biodegradable.

 The Otherlab system, the Aerial Platform Supporting Autonomous Resupply Actions (APSARA), pairs advanced computational design techniques with low-cost fabrication methods for rapid airframe development.
 The designs are adaptable to mission-specific payloads across a range of production scales.
 APSARA vehicles have a long shelf-life, can be cheaply assembled, and flat-pack for shipping, to be folded into form when needed.
 APSARAs are customizable, can be assembled in theater, and benefit from being constructed from a low-cost, high-availability material.